18F/18f.gsa.gov/content/posts/2021-04-27-we_asked_our_coworkers_why_did_you_join_18f.md

 <span>- Jacklynn Pham, UX Designer </span>
 </blockquote>

-{% image_with_class "assets/blog/korenfeld_igor.jpg" "height-card-lg" "Black and white picture of Igor Korenfeld (he/him) smiling calmly at the camera" %}
+{% image_with_class "assets/blog/korenfeld_igor.jpg" "height-card-lg" "Igor Korenfeld (he/him) smiling calmly at the camera" %}

 <blockquote class="testimonial-blockquote">
 I wanted to join 18F because it was a place where I could work on improving the interface between the government and the public - to ease people’s access to public services, remove barriers and frustrations, and to increase trust in the government.”